Gearing up for your moment

 You want to make sure you’re warmed up and in great shape before the main event.

-Whether you’re one month or three years away, think of this time leading up to hitting “submit” on your pension application as your pre-season.
+Whether you’re one month or a few years away, think of this time leading up to hitting “submit” on your pension application as your pre-season.

 Over the course of a season, players get hurt, traded and sent up and down to the minor leagues.
 Throughout your career we’re betting you experienced a few shake-ups along the way too.
 Maybe you got married, divorced, had a baby or your spouse died?